simp/simp-doc/docs/user_guide/Client_Management.rst

 * Remove ``/etc/puppetlabs/puppet/ssl`` on the client system; run ``puppet cert --clean ***<Client Host Name>***`` on the Puppet server and try again.

-If you are getting permission errors make sure the selinux context is correct on all files as well as the owner and group permissions.
+If you are getting permission errors, make sure the selinux context is correct on all files as well as the owner and group permissions.

 .. _cm-troubleshoot-cert-issues: